Dungeon-CampusMinden/Dungeon/README.md

 Students were provided with a fully developed game in which they had to solve subject-specific challenges directly within the game world.
-Real academic problems were seamlessly integrated with game mechanics---such as crafting or puzzle-solving---to create an engaging and meaningful learning experience.
+Real academic problems were seamlessly integrated with game mechanics - such as crafting or puzzle-solving - to create an engaging and meaningful learning experience.
 To evaluate student performance, the game included an automated analysis system that detected whether solutions were correct or whether players encountered difficulties during the task.
 The in-game challenges and puzzles were defined